MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 Assessment templates contain the controls and action recommendations for assessments, based on certifications for different privacy regulations and standards.
 Your organization’s available templates may include one or more templates that were included as part of your licensing agreement, along with any additional premium templates that you have purchased.

 Each template, whether included or premium, exists in two versions: one for use with Microsoft 365, and a universal version that can be tailored to assess other products that you use.
-You can choose the appropriate template type for your assessment.
+You can choose the appropriate template type for the product you want to assess.

 To learn more about templates, see [Working with assessment templates](compliance-manager-templates.md).